The documentary sheds new light on a war that cost hundreds of British lives

 In a 2013 referendum, Falkland Islanders voted overwhelmingly to remain an overseas territory of the UK, with only three votes against.

-The 40th anniversary special, Falklands War: The Untold Story, aired on Channel 4 at 9pm on 27 March.
+The one-off documentary, Our Falklands War, aired on BBC Two at 9pm on 12 June.